AICONSlab/iCVMapp3r/docs/index.rst

     :alt: Graph abstract
     :align: center

-*iCVMapp3r* (pronounced icvmapper) is a CNN-based segmentation technique of the whole hippocampus using MRI images from BrainLab.
+*iCVMapp3r* (pronounced icvmapper) is a CNN-based segmentation technique of the intracranial volume (ICV) using MRI images from BrainLab.
-It can deal with brains with extensive atrophy and segments the hippocampi in seconds.
+It can deal with brains with extensive atrophy and segments the ICV in seconds.
 It uses a T1-weighted image as the only input and segments both with-skull and skull-stripped images.

 .. image:: images/graph_abstract.png